boxen/our-boxen/README.md

 `manifests/site.pp` by doing `include github::environment` or
 what-have-you for your organization.

-For organization projects (read: repositories that people will be working in), please see the documentation in the projects module template we provide.
+### Creating a project module ###

-For per-user configuration that doesn't need to be applied globally to everyone, please see the documentation in the people module template we provide.
+The `modules/projects` folder is provided for organizational projects that aren't specific to one person.
+You're free to create any number of modules in the `modules` directory.
+As long as you follow Puppet's module naming patterns, everything should be fine.
+For more information, see the documentation in the projects module template that we provide.

 ## Binary packages